tengcomplex/avshow/README.md

     * b) meta data
 * 3) Grep an audio file with the pattern of extracted picture tokens
     * If there are no matches, take a random audio file from audio folder
-    * If there are multiple matches take a random audio file from the matches
+    * If there are multiple matches, take a random audio file from the matches

 Avshow is written in Java and is due to its dependencies designed to run on linux.